-Go to the Esri Jupyter Notebook and click New > Python 3 to create a new notebook.
+Go to Esri Juptyter Notebooks and click New > Python 3 to create a new notebook.

 In each step below, type (or copy and paste) the commands into a new notebook cell and run the code by clicking run cell or pressing shift + Enter.

-from arcgis.gis import * import os from zipfile import ZipFile
+from arcgis.gis import GIS # Python Standard Library Modules from pathlib import Path from zipfile import ZipFile

 public_data_item_id = 'a04933c045714492bda6886f355416f2'

-Create an anonymous connection to ArcGIS Online to download this public data.
+Because the data is public, we can use an anonymous connection to ArcGIS Online to download the data.

-ZipFile library you imported earlier to extract the contents of the downloaded dataset.
+ZipFile to extract the contents of the dataset.

-os module to list the contents of the directory.
+extract_path to make a list of the contents of our data directory.

-You've successfully completed the download portion of this lab.
+You've successfully completed the download portion of this tutorial.